dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

       return nil, fmt.Errorf("parsing %s as HTML: %v", url, err) }
 ```
 The `fmt.Errorf` function formats an error message using `fmt.Sprintf` and returns a new error value.
 We use it to build descriptive errors by successively prefixing additional context information to the original error message.
-When the error is ultimately handled by the program’s main function, it should provide a clear causal chain from the root problem to the overall failure, reminiscent of a NASA accident investigation:
+When the error is ultimately handled by the program's main function, it should provide a clear causal chain from the root problem to the overall failure, reminiscent of a NASA accident investigation:
 ```
   genesis: crashed: no parachute: G-switch failed: bad relay orientation
 ```